Efthymios-Stathakis/vs-detection/docs/REPORT.md

 - Recall: 0.9101
 - $f_1$ score: 0.8852

 From the last combination, we can see that the $4$ categories are not equally balanced in the test dataset, however the situation improves when we combine `Tapping`, `Talking` and `Laughing` into `Other`, which makes the two resulting classes almost equally balanced.
-The performance is roughly the same for different combinations, hence it makes sence to choose the smallest model which would entail the lowest latency.
+The performance is roughly the same for different combinations, hence it makes sence to choose the smallest model, namely for `mfcc_small`, which would entail the lowest latency.
 However, the results could change if we had more data to balance out the original classes.

-Augmenting the dataset with more sample, would help build a more accurate model, since some of these vocal sounds have similar spectral characteristics, e.g., `laughter` and `coughing`.
+Augmenting the dataset with more samples, would help build a more accurate model, since some of these vocal sounds have similar spectral characteristics, e.g., `laughter` and `coughing`.
 The `samples` folder contains entirely different data, where we can test our model.
 There, an interesting observation is that `throat_clearing` is labeled as cough (since we do not have such a label in our data).
 However, this is intuitively expected since both sounds have similar characteristics.

-IMPORTANT NOTE: It should be noted here that in rare occassion the training may get stuck in local minima, resulting in poor performance, in which case we need to retrigger the training script.
+IMPORTANT NOTE: It should be noted here that in rare occassions the training may get stuck in local minima, resulting in poor performance, in which case we need to retrigger the training script.